claudaff/automatic-map-storytelling/README.md

 Run the six fine-tuning scripts `fineTuneCLIP{Caption Category}`.
 The output will be six fine-tuned CLIP models.
 One for each caption category.

-Alternatively, download the six fine-tuned models here:
+Alternatively, download the six fine-tuned models here (3.4 GB overall):

 ### 5. Inference